ALPINE CANADA ALPIN – COMMITMENT TO ABUSE-FREE SPORT SAFEGUARDING

-Known or suspected maltreatment of a minor must also be reported to ACA’s Independent Third Party.
-This provides ACA an opportunity to further investigate the allegation and remove the alleged perpetrator from the organization if necessary.
+Known or suspected maltreatment of a minor must also be reported through ACA’s Independent reporting intake at ClearView Connects.
+This provides ACA an opportunity to remove the alleged perpetrator from the organization if necessary.

 In relation to adults, a crime or suspected crime should be reported directly to the police and the corresponding sport organization’s Independent Third-Party.

 If you report a valid suspicion and it turns out to be unfounded, there are no penalties for you.
 Provincial and territorial child protection legislation ensures individuals who report suspicions of maltreatment in compliance with the duty to report provision will not be penalized if the report is later deemed unsubstantial.
 For more information, please review: